jordanmcgowan/softball/index.md

 # Rosters

-Below are the team rosters, with the captains name in *italics*.
+Below are the team rosters, with the captains name in ***bold and italics***.
 Players should be responsible for finding a sub if they cannot make it to a game, but ultimately that responsibility will fall on the captians to ensure they can field a team!

 |Team 1|Team 2|Team 3|Jammmie Dodgers|Team 5|Team 6|
 |---|---|---|---|---|---|